[Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 b As with other Confederate officers, Cullum's Register omits his war record; he was Colonel of the 3d South Carolina Artillery ("Palmetto") Battalion.
 He is best known today as the architect of several beautiful antebellum buildings in Charleston.
-On a genealogical note, we learn from (p24 of) the Genealogy of Thomas Swift of Dorchester, appended to the Memoirs of West Point's first graduate, Gen. Indicates a West Point graduate and gives his Class.Joseph Swift, that White's wife Delia Woodward née Adams was a granddaughter of Swift's.
+On a genealogical note, we learn from (p24 of) the Genealogy of Thomas Swift of Dorchester, appended to the Memoirs of West Point's first graduate, Gen. Indicates a West Point graduate, Class of 1802: a link to his biographical entry in Cullum's Register.Joseph Swift, that White's wife Delia Woodward née Adams was a granddaughter of Swift's.

 [decorative delimiter]